-Six working modes are available for you to choose in on-grid status, i.e Self use, Feed-in priority, Backup, Peak shaving, TOU and Manual.
-You can choose the working modes according to your lifestyle and environment.
+In on-grid state, the following working modes are available to you: Self use, Feed-in priority, Backup, Peak shaving, TOU, Manual, and Smart Schedule.
+You can choose one of them according to your lifestyle and environment.

 When the power supply from the electric power company is stopped due to a power outage, it automatically switches to EPS (off-grid) mode and connects to the distribution board for a specific load, thereby providing power to important electrical appliances.